rsnemmen/Fermi-LAT-tutorial/likelihood.md

 - Time is give in MET
 - Energy is given in MeV
 - ROI size is given in degrees
 - The redshift of this blazar is *z*=0.36.
-Because it is reasonably far away, gamma-rays will interact with lower energy photons in the [extragalactic background light (EBL)](https://www.universetoday.com/wp-content/uploads/hess_jet_quasar.jpg), pair-produce, and the resulting spectrum we will measure is not exactly a power-law but is attenuated at the high-energy end.
-We will see this clearly in the next session.
+This turns out to be important, as we will see in the [next activity](./sed.md).

 If you want, you can edit this config file by hand to make further adjustments.